Model-Free Learning of Safe yet Effective Controllers: Model-free RL for Lexicographic Safety, LTL and QoC objectives

 where $q^\times_{\max,R^\times,\Gamma^\times}(s^\times,a^\times)$ denotes the maximum expected return for $R^\times$ and $\Gamma^\times$ obtained after taking $a^\times$ in $s^\times$.

-The following lemma provides a way to obtain the optimal action sets for the safety condition via learning the near-optimal actions for a reward and a discount function crafted for the condition. \begin{lemma} There exist sufficiently small $r_\psi>0$ and $\tau_\psi>0$ such that for all $s^\times \in S^\times$,
+The following lemma provides a way to obtain the optimal action sets for the safety condition via learning the near-optimal actions for the reward and discount functions crafted for the condition.